Varunkumar-9/Varunkumar-9-Customer-Marketing-segmentation-with-Machine-Learning-main/README.md

 # Customer-Marketing-segmentation-with-Machine-Learning
 Use unsupervised machine learning tools to segment credit card customers

 In this project, the objective is to segment a portfolio of credit card users according to usage characteristics.
 Customer segmentation is then used by marketing department to tailor products and services specific to these customer segments.
-This project is part of UDEMY Datascience for Business program by Dr. Ryan Ahmed using Google Colab.
+This project is part of UDEMY Datascience for Business program by Dr. Ryan Ahmed using Google Colab Notebooks.

 # Dataset
 The project uses a dataset of circa 9000 credit card users and their credit card usage pratice.